-Many people experience allergies, and indoor air quality (IAQ) either makes it easier or harder to control symptoms.
-If your goal is to improve IAQ and limit the presence of allergens in your home, selecting the right AC filter is imperative.
-Learn which air filter ratings are the most useful for people with allergies and recommendations for identifying11 the right AC filter.
+Many people suffer from allergies, and indoor air quality (IAQ) either makes it easier or harder to deal with the unpleasant symptoms.
+If your goal is to improve IAQ and limit the presence of allergens in your home, picking out the right AC filter is vital.
+Learn which air filter ratings are preferred for people living with allergies and recommendations for identifying the right AC filter.

 Allergens and Indoor Air Quality

-Allergens are materials that trigger allergic reactions in sensitive individuals.
-Frequent indoor allergens include:
+Allergens are elements that cause allergic reactions in some individuals.
+Prevalent indoor allergens include:

 - Dust mites